techidaily/site-phone-solutions/source/_posts/in-2024-thinking-about-changing-your-netflix-region-without-a-vpn-on-apple-iphone-13-pro-max-drfone-by-drfone-virtual-ios.md

 - You can't control the region you have access to, so your Netflix content is not guaranteed to have what you're looking for.

-### Conclusion

-Changing your Netflix region with or without a VPN certainly has its perks.
-This is because you can watch your favorite series unavailable to your country to maximize your streaming access.
-Choosing a country with a lower subscription price also saves you money.

-While it's not illegal to change your Netflix region, it does violate the streaming giant's Terms of Use.
-You should always research and know the pros and cons when circumventing Netflix's terms so your account doesn't get suspended or terminated.

 <!-- affiliate ads begin -->
 <span id="1982457">
 					<video width="576" height="240" style="cursor:pointer"